JetBrains/kotlin-web-site/docs/reference/generics.md

 ```

 Here we run into the same familiar problem: `Array<T>` is **invariant** in `T`, thus neither of `Array<Int>` and `Array<Any>`
 is a subtype of the other.
 Why?
-Again, because copy **might** be doing bad things, i.e. it might attempt to **write**, say, a String to from, and if we actually
+Again, because copy **might** be doing bad things, i.e. it might attempt to **write**, say, a String to `from`,
-passed an array of Int there, a ClassCastException would have been thrown sometime later...
+and if we actually passed an array of `Int` there, a `ClassCastException` would have been thrown sometime later.

 Then, the only thing we want to ensure is that `copy()` does not do any bad things.
 We want to prohibit it from **writing** to `from`, and we can: